-Are you thinking about starting a blog?
+Are you thinking to start a blog?
 Do you need one for personal use or you want to create one to promote your business?
 Whatever is the case, that kind of step can be very beneficial, but you need to know how to do it right.

-Before you start the process of setting up a blog, you need to learn all the details.
+Before you start the process of setting up a blog, you need to learn all the details about the blog.
 One of the necessary steps will be picking a blogging platform because you cannot launch a blog without one.

 What are blogging platforms?